 Born in Manchester, Andy started his career in Formula Ford successfully moving up through the motorsport ranks and has raced in some of the world's most competitive and renowned championships.
-He has now pledged his support to the charity by becoming an official patron, taking time out of his racing schedule to visit the hospital, and most recently took part in the Great Manchester Run in support of the charity.
+He has now pledged his support to the Charity by becoming an official patron, taking time out of his racing schedule to visit the hospital.
+Andy also wears our Humphrey Bear logo on his race suit - look out for it when he zooms past!

 Antony Cotton, best known for playing Sean Tully in Coronation Street, has been a patron of the hospital since the start.
 Antony regularly visits the hospital to meet patients and has also taken part in the Great Manchester Run a number of times for the Charity.
-Recently he also opened our newly enhanced Radiology unit.
+He recently acted as auctioneer at our Sparkle in the City event and visited the hospital at Christmas.

 Coronation Street actress Brooke is best known for playing Manchester favourite, Sophie Webster.
-Brooke has been involved in the Charity for many years, most recently turning on the hospital’s Christmas lights and taking part in the Moon Rise Run.
+Brooke has been involved in the Charity for many years.
+In December, her company Oh So B kindly donated stationery to our Sparkle in the City event.
 Brooke puts a smile on everyone’s faces every time she visits.

 Bury-born actress, Gemma, is a long-term supporter of the Charity.
 She is keen lover of sport having taken on the Great Manchester Run for the Charity as well as pedalling her way to the finish line at the Great Manchester Cycle.
 The Emmerdale and former Hollyoaks star enjoys nothing more than visiting our patients when she can.

 Salford-born actor Jason is another of our long term supporters.
 Famed for his role as teacher Tom Clarkson in Waterloo Road, Jason loves nothing more than getting involved in our sporting events.
-Last year Jason took the plunge in Salford Quays docks in the Great Manchester Swim!
-He has also taken on the challenge of more than one Great Manchester Run and fronted our Wear What You Want Day.
+Jason took the plunge in Salford Quays docks in the Great Manchester Swim and has also completed the Great Manchester Run in our honour.
+More recently, he visited the children at Christmas to hand out gifts.

-Emmerdale Actor Joe Gill is a dedicated patron of Royal Manchester Children’s Hospital Charity and has enjoyed taking part in various fundraising events for us, including our Christmas Carols in the City Concert, visiting the hospital during the festive period to hand out presents to our patients and running the Great Manchester Run for the past two years.
+Emmerdale actor Joe Gill is a dedicated patron of Royal Manchester Children’s Hospital Charity and has enjoyed taking part in various fundraising events for us, including our Christmas Carols in the City concert, visiting the hospital during the festive period to hand out presents to our patients and running the Great Manchester Run for us on two occasions.

-John has supported the hospital since the beginning, narrating our original charity video.
-A keen cook, John has participated in two of our Celebrity Grilling events and regularly visits the hospital during the festive period to hand out presents to our patients.
+John has supported the hospital since the beginning, narrating our original Charity video and more recently our 10th Birthday video.
+A keen cook, John has participated in two of our Celebrity Grilling events, hosted last year's Carols in the City event and regularly visits the hospital during the festive period to hand out presents to our patients.

 Phil & Julie Neville